eesantiago/writeups/over_the_wire/bandit.md

 cat /home/bandit3/inhere/...Hiding-From-You
 ```
 #### Bandit Level 4 → Level 5
+Use `--` to escape the special character `-` and tell cat there are no more arguments
 ```
 # determine which file is ASCII the cat the file
 for f in *; do file -- "$f"; done